Airbus Beluga: Construction and further development

-In late 1997, in response to the positive performance of the A300-600ST Super Transporter program, SATIC announced that they were in the process of evaluating several different prospective outsize freighter conversions; company chairman Udo Dräger indicated that a larger freighter based on the Airbus A340 could be developed in a similar manner to that of the A300-based Beluga.
+In late 1997, in response to the positive performance of the A300-600ST Super Transporter program, SATIC announced that it was in the process of evaluating several different prospective outsize freighter conversions; company chairman Udo Dräger indicated that a larger freighter based on the Airbus A340 could be developed in a similar manner to that of the A300-based Beluga.
 At the time, derivatives of both the Airbus A330 and the A340 were studied, including combining the upward-swinging hinged door of the Beluga with a conventional upper deck as an alternative to a side-mounted cargo door in traditional freighter missions.
 During the 1990s, as a result of reported inquiries to Airbus regarding the type, a niche market for selling Beluga-type aircraft to military customers and freight operators was also examined; but sales were considered 'unlikely' to take place by the late 1990s.
 Its unit cost is €183 million.

-In November 2014, Airbus announced that it was proceeding with the development of a larger replacement based on the Airbus A330-200, planning to replace all of the old Belugas by 2025.
+In November 2014, Airbus announced that it was proceeding with the development of a larger replacement based on the Airbus A330-200, planning to replace the BelugaST fleet entirely by 2025.
 The BelugaXL entered service in 2020.
-Airbus previously considered the A330-300 and A340-500, but each required too much of the limited 1,663 m runway 04 at Hawarden Airport near Broughton in Wales.
+Airbus previously considered the A330-300 and A340-500, but each required too much of the limited 1,663 m runway at Hawarden Airport near Broughton in Wales.
 In May 2015, Airbus confirmed that the new aircraft would have a 1 m wider cross-section than its predecessor and provide a 12% increase in payload.
 The BelugaXL is intended primarily for A350 work, designed to ship two A350 wings simultaneously.
-Of the five aircraft to be progressively assembled, the first two were considered essential to ramping up A350 production; the remaining three are to be introduced as the A300-600 Beluga fleet retires.
+The first two aircraft were considered essential to facilitate mass production of the A350, while the following aircraft were to be progressively introduced as the A300-600 Beluga fleet was withdrawn.